Dr. Scott Kaukonen

 Note: Applicants may submit a critical writing sample to supplement but not substitute their creative work(s).

 Deadlines: fall semester, March 15 (for full consideration including funding); spring semester, October 15 (for full consideration including funding).
+If you wish to be considered for a graduate assistantship in the Department of English, please complete and return the GA application by the these deadlines.

 The Master of Fine Arts in Creative Writing, Publishing, and Editing is designed to assist students in their development as writers of fiction, poetry, and/or creative nonfiction; to provide practical, hands-on experience in the field of editing and publishing through the Texas Review and Texas Review Press; to deepen a student’s critical engagement with language and literature; and to prepare those students for careers as published authors, as well as teachers of creative writing in community colleges and universities.